checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 sudo ufw enable && sudo ufw allow proto tcp from 192.168.1.0/24 to any port 22
 ```

-According to the least privilege principle, we make the rule as specific as possible, e.g. by only allowing TCP traffic to port 22 and therefore discarding UDP and any other port.
+According to the least privilege principle, we make the rule as specific as possible, e.g. by only allowing TCP traffic to port 22 and therefore discarding UDP and other ports.
 UDP is not necessary for SSH to work and might be used in distributed denial of service (DDoS) attacks.
-You might want to think about segmenting your network even further, e.g. by creating a dedicated subnet for IoT devices with restricted access.
+You might want to think about segmenting your network further, e.g. by creating a dedicated subnet for IoT devices with restricted access.
 It totally makes sense to become familiar with the details and apply them appropriately to your needs.

 ## SSH